 Her name was Cindy.
 She was wearing tattered flannel pajamas.
 Her car had no air conditioning.
 She was traveling with several gallons of water to fill the boiling-over radiator of the Pontiac she had bought for $300.
 “I’ll stay with you until you get help,” she said.
 And she did.

-She was on her way to a town up the road for a weekend visit with her young daughter who lived there with her mother and sister.
+She was on her way to Bangs, a crossroads town up the road, for a weekend visit with her young daughter who lived there with her mother and sister.
 Chatting with her was just the distraction we needed.
 Among, other things, we talked about angels.

 After a while, it became clear that the engine was not going to cool off enough to start, and we called a tow truck.